OWASP/www-project-fiasse/tab_contributing.md

 Before submitting a pull request, please make sure:

-1. Your changes are consistent with the project's goals and objectives: this isn't just another security assurance framework.
+1. Your changes are consistent with the project's goals and objectives: this isn't an assurance framework.

 2. Your changes are well-documented and follow the project's standards and styles.